bryansiegel/ccsd-job-search-application-php/README.md

 A PHP-based job search and management portal for CCSD (Clark County School District) with CRUD functionality for job postings.

+### Main application is located within the ccsd-job-search folder

 ## System Requirements

 - **PHP**: 7.4 or higher